jfraz027/Deep-Learning/README.md

 9. Evaluate the model using the test data to determine the loss and accuracy.

-10. Save and export your results to an HDF5 file.
+10. Save and export results to an HDF5 file.
 Name the file `AlphabetSoupCharity.h5`.

 ### Step 3: Optimize the Model

-Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.
+Using TensorFlow, optimize the model to achieve a target predictive accuracy higher than 75%.

 Using any or all of the following methods to optimize your model: